Can you spot the large python hiding in this Aussie kitchen?

 They can develop more than three meters in length and are non-venomous.

-Now…I’m discussing this portion ultimately because specific clients use their kitchens otherwise, and every person has their personal taste.
+Now… I’m discussing this portion ultimately because specific clients use their kitchens otherwise, and every person has their taste.
 I’m now not speakme about the size (even though it’s related), but what number of human beings they need in a kitchen.
-Some customers need everyone within the kitchen, which includes visitors and spouse and children, to help cook or process the meal; this means that a larger kitchen to handle the humans.
-Others do not want all of us, however, a few humans in the kitchen, so they may be not tripping over people to get the meal completed, which means a smaller extra green kitchen.
+Some customers need everyone in the kitchen, including visitors, spouses, and children, to help cook or process the meal; this means a larger kitchen can handle the humans.
+Others do not want all of us; however, a few humans in the kitchen may not be tripping over people to complete the meal, which means a smaller extra green kitchen.

 Other customers suppose the “site visitors corridor” kitchen idea “clogs” up the kitchen with unnecessary and undesirable people.
 Count me within the “hold-the-useless-people-out-of-the-kitchen” category.
-I like to keep the kitchen open and welcoming; I just don’t need the extra bodies even as the meal is being organized.
-By retaining the greater our bodies out, the kitchen can be smaller and more efficient, meaning fewer steps among the refrigerator, cooktop, and sink.
+I like to keep the kitchen open and welcoming; I don’t need the extra bodies even as the meal is organized.
+By retaining the greater our bodies out, the kitchen can be smaller and more efficient, meaning fewer steps between the refrigerator, cooktop, and sink.